Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

-As described in the original works~\cite{Huang:2013xfa,Agashe:2014yua, Berger:2014sqa}, BDM may originate from a two-component dark sector which includes a cold component $\psi$ as the dominant component of DM with weak scattering cross sections with the SM particles, and a relativistic, less massive secondary component $\chi$ produced by the annihilation of $\psi$, that effectively interacts with the SM particles.
-Thermal freeze-out via processes such as $\psi\psi\rightarrow\chi\chi$ annihilation in the early Universe may determine DM relic abundance as a new realization of WIMP miracle that is largely exempt from experimental constraints~\cite{Belanger:2011ww,Agashe:2014yua, Berger:2014sqa}.
-Meanwhile, present-day annihilation in DM-concentrated regions, such as the Galactic Center (GC) or the Sun, generates BDM $\chi$ that can be detectable via its interaction with electrons or hadrons.
-BDM can also more generally emerge from other scenarios of dark sectors, such as semi-annihilating DM~\cite{DEramo:2010keq,Berger:2014sqa}, self-annihilating DM~\cite{Carlson:1992fn,Hochberg:2014dra}, decaying DM~\cite{Kopp:2015bfa, Cui:2017ytb}, DM induced nucleon decay~\cite{Davoudiasl:2010am,Huang:2013xfa}, or cosmic ray acceleration~\cite{Bringmann:2018cvk}.
+BDM may originate from scenarios of dark sectors, with multiple components of DM or with non-minimal stabilization mechanisms, such as semi-annihilating DM~\cite{DEramo:2010keq,Berger:2014sqa}, self-annihilating DM~\cite{Carlson:1992fn,Hochberg:2014dra}, decaying DM~\cite{Kopp:2015bfa,Cui:2017ytb}, DM induced nucleon decay~\cite{Davoudiasl:2010am,Huang:2013xfa}, or cosmic ray acceleration~\cite{Bringmann:2018cvk,Ema:2018bih,Cappiello:2019qsw,Dent:2019krz}.
+A minimal two-component scenario described in the original works~\cite{Huang:2013xfa,Agashe:2014yua, Berger:2014sqa} includes a cold component $\psi$ as the dominant component of DM with very small scattering cross sections with the SM particles, and a relativistic, less massive secondary component $\chi$ produced by the annihilation of $\psi$, that effectively interacts with the SM particles.
+Thermal freeze-out via processes such as $\psi\overline{\psi}\rightarrow\chi\overline{\chi}$ annihilation in the early Universe may determine DM relic abundance as a new realization of WIMP miracle~\cite{Belanger:2011ww,Agashe:2014yua,Berger:2014sqa}.
+Meanwhile, present-day annihilation in DM-concentrated regions, such as the Galactic Center (GC) or the Sun, generates BDM $\chi$ that can be detected via their interaction with electrons or hadrons.